> initializing profile...

 • Real-time pricing & quoting system

-• Epicor ERP integration layer
+• ERP integration layer

 • Full dealer network portal & management